cadet/CADET-Core/doc/index.rst

 - Püttmann, A.; Schnittert, S.; Naumann, U.; von Lieres, E.: `Fast and accurate parameter sensitivities for the general rate model of column liquid chromatography <http://dx.doi.org/10.1016/j.compchemeng.2013.04.021>`_, Computers and Chemical Engineering **56** (2013), 46–57.

-Additionally, to ensure reproducibility of your work, we recommend citing the `zenodo doi <https://doi.org/10.5281/zenodo.8179015>`_ corresponding to the specific CADET release that you used.
+Additionally, to ensure reproducibility of your work, we recommend citing the `zenodo doi <https://doi.org/10.5281/zenodo.8179015>`_ corresponding to the specific CADET-Core release that you used.

-Selected applications that demonstrate the capabilities and use-cases of CADET are highlighted `here <https://github.com/cadet/CADET-Core/tree/master/doc/publications.md>`_.
+Selected applications that demonstrate the capabilities and use-cases of CADET-Core are highlighted `here <https://github.com/cadet/CADET-Core/tree/master/doc/publications.md>`_.

 Acknowledgments
 ---------------